-The best mountain bike under 1000 dollars will not have v-brakes!
+A decent mountain bike at around the 1000 dollars mark will not have v-brakes!
 When shopping for a bike the only option is disc brakes.
 This is another area where Shimano is the entry level king.
 Their “non-series” brakes, listed on specifications as the M315 Hydraulic Disc Brake, is a proven reliable, simple disc brake system.
 The only other brand you will see in entry-level builds is from Tektro.
 They don’t match Shimano in performance, reliability and industry presence but they do come in significantly cheaper and still do their job.

 A good attribute of the cheap wheelsets used in these entry-level builds is that they use heavier components and are actually more durable than lighter weight counterparts.
 It’s for this reason that wheelsets are often neither highlights or problem components with these kinds of builds and rather just work without fuss.
 Some bikes feature tubeless-ready wheelsets which will actually come with tubes pre-installed on all bought bikes.

 Even then, a wheelset is only convertible to tubeless with the use of tire sealant, a rim strip and a valve – tubeless ready or not.
 The tubeless-ready moniker is more of a set of small features that will increase the success of the tubeless conversion.
 But in my experience, the rate of success is more dependent on how liberal you are with your tire sealant than whether or not a system is branded tubeless-ready.

 Cockpit and Other Componentry